-2020 really encouraged a change in workplace environments where many employers and employees transitioned to a remote working arrangement.
-Studies have shown that 84% of people enjoy working from home and 92% would continue to work from home regularly if given the opportunity.
-As we near the end of this tumultuous year, let’s have a look at the forecasted work from home trends to look out for in 2021.
+The last few years have really encouraged a change in workplace environments where many employers and employees transitioned to a remote working arrangement.
+Studies have shown that 84% of people enjoy working remotely and 92% would continue to work remotely regularly if given the opportunity.

-- More remote workers working from locations other than their homes.
+- More remote workers work from locations other than their homes.

 - An increase in remote workers renting out hotel rooms and using AirBnB-like rentals.